catalicu/BasicRTutorials/Tutorial1/README.md

 And: The year you were born – today’s date (just the day) * your favorite number

-These outputs you have created so far are numbers, or class numeric.
+These outputs you have created so far are **numbers, or class numeric**.
 Lets keep that in mind as we move to other classes.

 ## R functions
 R is a functional programming language meaning that pretty much everything we do in R is in terms of functions.
 R includes hundreds of built-in functions for mathematical calculations (including matrix algebra, which is extremely useful in statistics), data analyses, graphing, etc. Values passed to functions are specified within parenthesis after the function name.
 Here are some simple examples to try: